 Schedule 1 of the Act, Accommodation Sector Registration of Guests Act, 2021, would repeal the current Hotel Registration of Guests Act.
 The Act would require that an owner and manager of a hotel or a business in a "prescribed class" maintain a register and record certain information "every time a guest or group of guests is admitted to occupy a bedroom or suite in the hotel".
-This information includes the name of one of the guests; the primary residence of that guest or (if they have no primary residence), the municipality in which they currently reside; and any other prescribed information.
+This information includes the name of one of the guests; the primary residence of that guest; and any other prescribed information.
 The Act would require that information in the register be maintained for a prescribed period after it is recorded, and also authorizes the Minister to make regulations prescribing additional information to be recorded in the register, which may include "names, residence or other information or more than one person from a group of guests."
 Additionally, the Act grants the Minister broad powers to change the Regulations to mandate hotels and any other "prescribed businesses" (e.g., other short-term rental premises) to maintain a register with guests' personal information.